aashishsec/SSH-Bruteforcer/README.md

 # SSH-Bruteforcer
-SSH Bruteforcer using Asynchronous Programming.
+SSH brute forcer using asynchronous programming, It is a tool designed to find the password for given SSH username.